The Bridge Between Data and Decision-Making

 What makes data visualization different from data analysis?

 Analysis finds insights; visualization communicates them.
-They’re two sides of the same coin—one extracts meaning, the other makes it visible.
+They're two sides of the same coin—one extracts meaning, the other makes it visible.
+Business intelligence (BI) is the broader discipline; data visualization is the presentation layer that makes BI actionable.

 How can I improve my data visualization skills?